Dj

 How to Pronounce Dj

 Our model has identified 10 different pronunciations for the name Dj.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 17.1% confident that Dj is pronounced as DEED-ZAY.
-The next most likely pronunciation is djay, at 17.1% confidence.
+Our model is 17.1% confident that Dj is pronounced as djay, which has 1 syllables.
+The next most likely pronunciation is DEED-ZAY, at 17.1% confidence, with 2 syllables.

 2